Terascale-All-sensing-Research-Studio/3D-Proxies-for-Broken-Objects/README.md

 Code for "Using Learned Visual and Geometric Features to Retrieve Complete 3D Proxies for Broken Objects."
 Published at ACM SCF 2021.

+If you end up using code from this repo, please cite our publication:
 ```
 @inproceedings{lamb2021using,
   title={Using Learned Visual and Geometric Features to Retrieve Complete 3D Proxies for Broken Objects},